Canal Place One

 Moving in and Moving Out – Unit Owners

-1. Arrangements must be made with the office at least one week prior to the moving day.
+1. Arrangements should be made with the on-site lobby office at least one week prior to moving day.
+Lobby office hours and email address are available on the Contact page of this site.

-2. A deposit in the amount of $100.00 is required.
-The deposit will be refunded, less the cost of any damages to the common areas, when the move has been completed.
+2. Association policy requires a deposit in the amount of $100.00 (check or cash) prior to moving in or out.
+The deposit will be refunded, less the cost of any damages to the common areas, when the move has been completed and any borrowed keys returned.

-4. Key cards and parking stickers will be issued when the required forms are completed and the deposit (if applicable) is paid.
+4. Parking stickers will be issued when the required forms are completed and the deposit (if applicable) is paid.
+If additional entry fobs are needed, they may be purchased for $10 cash each.

-6. Arrangements for the reservation of the freight elevator must be made one week in advance.
-Keys are available to unlock the second door at the loading dock; many items will not fit through the opening with that door closed.
+6. Arrangements for any significant use of the freight elevator should be made one week in advance.
+Keys are available to unlock the second door at the loading dock and access the full width of the doorway; many items will not fit through the single door.
+These sets of keys also include a key that will hold the freight elevator in place with the door open for loading and unloading.
+Without the hold key, keeping the door open manually will trigger an alarm and may damage the elevator.

 Moving In and Moving Out – Tenants